Germany's 'flood of the century' cripples tourism | DW | 06.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Known for their beautiful landscape, vineyards and wine festivals, villages in the country's western Eifel region are still reeling from the recent floods.
+Known for their beautiful landscape, vineyards and wine festivals, villages in the country's western Eifel region are still reeling from the recent flooding.

 This region and its small villages became a stronghold of wine tourism in the 1960s and 1970s, especially during the wine festivals which saw the wine queen crowned, when tourists came here on specially organized trains.